bianchi-ed/irc-colors/README.md

 # IRC Colors

-IRC-Colors is a minimalistic IRC client writen in Python.
+IRC-Colors is a minimalistic IRC client writen in Python that runs on the terminal.
 The client connects to a single IRC server.

 This is a python study project.